-The AUC requested AltaGas Utilities Inc. and ATCO Pipelines, under the authority of the Pipeline Regulation, sections 7 and 8, to file copies of their manuals relating to pipeline integrity management and emergency response plans.
+The AUC requested Apex Utilities Inc. (formerly AltaGas Utilities Inc.) and ATCO Pipelines, under the authority of the Pipeline Regulation, sections 7 and 8, to file copies of their manuals relating to pipeline integrity management and emergency response plans.
 An independent consultant was engaged by the AUC to review the content of the manuals against the criteria established in the relevant standards and legislation.
 The consultant’s reviews and the utilities’ response to those reviews are provided below.

-In general, the consultant found the pipeline integrity management manuals for ATCO and AltaGas to be satisfactory with some clarification opportunities identified.
+In general, the consultant found the pipeline integrity management manuals for ATCO and Apex to be satisfactory with some clarification opportunities identified.
 The emergency response manuals for ATCO were assessed similarly.
-A number of opportunities for improvement were initially identified by the consultant for the AltaGas emergency response manual.
-In that respect, Commission staff and the consultant met with AltaGas in October 2013.
-AltaGas subsequently filed updated manuals and provided further clarification details.
-The Commission is now satisfied that previously identified shortcomings for AltaGas have been demonstrated to be resolved and that AltaGas has adequate documentation within its emergency procedure manuals.
+A number of opportunities for improvement were initially identified by the consultant for the Apex emergency response manual.
+In that respect, Commission staff and the consultant met with Apex in October 2013.
+Apex subsequently filed updated manuals and provided further clarification details.
+The Commission is now satisfied that previously identified shortcomings for Apex have been demonstrated to be resolved and that Apex has adequate documentation within its emergency procedure manuals.
 The Commission considers that completion of this review also satisfies the reference in Decision 2014-010 to share the results of the review process for the ATCO Pipelines integrity management procedures.

 The Commission intends to update its review of the pipeline integrity management and emergency response procedural manuals on a five-year basis.